michaelsinghurse/sales-tax-search/README.md

 3. **Add an input for the seller's address**.
 In some states and for some transactions, the sales tax rate is based upon the seller's address rather than the buyer's.
 For example, one origin-based state is Illinois.
-If your business is based in Chicago, and you ship a product to a customer in Rockford, IL, you would charge the Chicago rate (origin) rather than the Rockford rate (destination).
+If a business is based in Chicago, and it ships a product to a customer in Rockford, IL, it would charge the Chicago rate (origin) rather than the Rockford rate (destination).
 As it stands now, the app doesn't consider the complexities of origin- and destination-based rates.
 It shows you the rate that would apply if you bought a product face-to-face at the address you